 Last but certainly not least, LEGO uses market research to promote inclusivity for all children to play with its toys.

-Over the years, LEGO has primarily been a boy oriented toy company.
+Over the years, LEGO has primarily been a boy-oriented toy company.
 However, LEGO didn’t want to limit itself to only cater to one gender.
 It wanted to involve all children to enjoy its products.

 Within four years, LEGO conducted a study involving 3,500 girls and their mothers to understand the children’s playing habits.
+It was a great approach to determining opportunity size when expanding into a new market.

 As a result of the market research study, LEGO launched a new toy line, “Friends” to encourage girls to play with LEGO toys.